 Forsythia is said to be nontoxic to both pets and humans.
 The petals have a bitter taste that helps to keep animals away.

 If this issue concerns you, this list of poisonous and non poisonous plants may be useful.

 It is possible to trim forsythia shrubs into a hedge.
 (I am planning this for a border patch of mine this year.)

 If your mature forsythia shrubs have grown too large for their current location, pruning them into a hedge will give you an answer to the problem.

 Making a forsythia hedge will change the arching habit of the plant and result in a tidier looking shrub that does a good job of hiding a fence.
 New growth will need to be trimmed periodically throughout the summer months.

-Please note that pruning the plant during the growing season may result in far less blooms the following spring.
+Please note that pruning the shrub during the growing season may result in far less blooms the following spring.

 Tips for growing, pruning and planting a forsythia shrub